 However, if you’re only looking for an unobtrusive pair of belay glasses that get the job done, these are probably the ones you should go for.
 The product comes in a shock-proof case accompanied by a cleaning cloth, a black neck strap, and an extra silicone nose pad.
 You also get two screws and a screwdriver, which is a nice touch.

 General advice when looking to purchase belay glasses.

 - Unless you’re on a very tight budget, do try to avoid belay glasses with plastic frames.
 While these are usually much cheaper when compared to metal-framed ones, the lack of durability will just hinder you in the end.
 You could have multiple pairs on you, true, but then you just spent more money on multiple products instead of going for a single, high-quality one.

-- Belay glasses aren’t too expensive, with prices usually ranging from $20 to $50.
+- Belay glasses aren’t too expensive, but some of them are definitely better built than others.
 Depending on your level of experience as a belayer, and how often you practice this activity, you should get the pair that suits your needs best.
 I wouldn’t splurge on this myself if I knew I would only belay a few times a year.

 - Make sure they fit right, and if you use them with prescription glasses, make sure you’re able to cope with the extra weight.
 Everything might seem fine at first, but the added weight might cause some serious discomfort after a few hours.
 I always say that you should go for a lightweight pair of belay glasses when using them with prescription glasses, and with a heavier and sturdier pair otherwise.